-6 Summary
+6 Conclusion

-A novel approach to determine stochastic moments for scalar (and system) of hyperbolic conservation laws with uncertain initial data has been presented.
-The idea is to interpret stochastic variables of the original problem as an additional spatial dimensions with zero flux.
-For this new approach we have proven that the entropy solution of our approach coincides with the random entropy solution [22].
+A deterministic approach to determine stochastic moments for scalar problems and systems of hyperbolic conservation laws with uncertain initial data has been presented.
+The idea is to interpret stochastic variables of the original problem as additional spatial dimensions with zero flux.
+For this approach we have proven that the entropy solution of our approach coincides with the random entropy solution [20].
 Furthermore, we have shown the existence of stochastic moments as well as numerical convergence of approximate stochastic moments.
-Our theoretical results have been verified numerically with two experiments for Burger's equation and the Euler equations.
+Our theoretical results have been verified numerically with two experiments for Burgers' equation and the Euler equations for both uniform and non-uniform random variables.

 It turned out that applying an adaptive discretization in space and stochastic simultaneously improves the efficient computation of the stochastic moments in comparison to Monte-Carlo-type methods.
 In particular, the efficiency improves if the uncertain solution exhibits discontinuities in the stochastic variable.
 Compared to gPC approaches the proposed method does not require to deal with possibly non-hyperbolic formulations.
+The presented approach allows us to study the interplay between the spatial scales and the stochastic scales of the solution.
+On this basis, an improved adaptation strategy can be considered which is subject of ongoing research.